Climate of Spain: Warm summer Mediterranean climate

 The Csb warm-summer Mediterranean climate is found in parts of Galicia and the western areas of Castilla y Leon.
 Coastal Mediterranean region is marked by Leveche winds: hot, dry, easterly or southeasterly air currents that originate over North Africa.
 Periods of these winds, which sometimes carry fine Saharan dust, are more common in spring and are associated with a sudden, usually short-lived, increase in temperature.
 A cooler easterly wind, the Levante, funnels between the Sistema Penibético and the Atlas Mountains of North Africa.
 These easterly winds are the ones which most influence the Mediterranean climate.
 The most populous city with Csb climate in Spain is Vigo.
 Other cities with this climate are Ávila, León and Salamanca.

 It is characterised by year-round mild temperatures with drier summer months, often resulting in moderate drought conditions with at least one month per year usually recording less than 40 mm.
-This is a characteristic which distinguishes Galicia from a typical Cfb climate.
+Cool ocean currents, upwelling and higher latitudes are often the reason for this cooler type of Mediterranean climate.
+Winters in this zone are rainy and can be mild to chilly.
+Some locales in this zone experience some amount of snowfall, while others do not.
 Annual rainfall is higher than in the eastern and southern regions, usually ranging from 800 to 2000 mm.
 Not all Galicia has a Csb climate, most of the north and central mountains have a typical oceanic Cfb.
 Some valleys in the south are classified as Hot-summer Mediterranean (Csa), like the comarca of O Condado, the city of Ourense or O Ribeiro.

 In North-West Castile, the climate is classified also as Csb because the temperatures of summer are cooler due to the altitude.